oss6/website/blog/eslint-plugin-ng-extra.md

 tags: post
 ---

-In the recent weeks I've been working on an <a href="https://github.com/oss6/eslint-plugin-ng-extra">ESLint plugin</a> for Angular.
+In the recent weeks I've been working on an <a class="link" href="https://github.com/oss6/eslint-plugin-ng-extra">ESLint plugin</a> for Angular.
 It includes rules that I found to be useful when developing medium-large applications using reactive programming concepts as well as server side rendering.